lrills/polyfill-exports/README.md

 # polyfill-exports

-Create polyfill files to require subpath in ES package "exports" for nodejs 12 below.
+Create a script to polyfill requiring ES package \"exports\" for nodejs 12 below.

 ## Install